Thirty reasons why Carmody McKnight is the most extraordinary

 29. The vineyard possesses one of the largest known artesian wells on the Westside of Paso Robles with unparalleled water minerals and nutrients as determined by university tests.

-30. Carmody McKnight possesses a one of a kind soil named by scientists as black limestone, more prolific than limestone.
-The vineyards also contain richly productive vertisols with their high-water holding capacity and the special attribute of being drought-resistant.
+30. Carmody McKnight possesses a one of a kind soil named by scientists as black limestone, more prolific than limestone, and not known to exist anywhere else.

 Where is this wondrous land?
 You will discover it. . .